College of Rugby League Applications Open

 Join the official Castleford Tigers pathway for men & women to gain higher education qualifications in a professional sport environment.

-The club is delighted to confirm that we are now taking applications for the Castleford Tigers College of Rugby League - Category Three programme for current Year 11 students looking for the next step in their education.
+The club is delighted to confirm that we are now taking applications for the Castleford Tigers College of Rugby League - Development Academy programme for current Year 11 students looking for the next step in their education.

-Category Three sees students work towards a BTEC Level 3 National Extended Diploma in Sport which is equivalent to 3 A-Levels and has seen Sixth Form students create a pathway to attend university and continue with their rugby league progression.
-The eductional curriculum and qualifications are delivered by Virtual Learning UK, who provide and employ all teaching staff whilst Castleford Tigers Foundation staff manage the practical and sporting development of students.
+The programme sees students work towards a BTEC Level 3 National Extended Diploma in Sport which is equivalent to 3 A-Levels and has seen Sixth Form students create a pathway to attend university and continue with their rugby league progression.
+The educational curriculum and qualification are delivered by Virtual Learning UK who provide and employ all teaching staff and work in partnership with Castleford Tigers.

 Launched in 2018, students enrolled on the course have access to professional coaches and the guidance from professional sports performances staff alongside their studies.
 The course allows students to be part of the Tigers Player Development Pathway which feeds directly into the Youth Department’s Scholarship, Academy and Reserve teams.

-Danny Evans, Talent & Pathway Officer at Castleford Tigers, discusses why both boys and girls are enrolling with the club’s College of Rugby League - Category Three course.
+Danny Evans, Talent & Pathway Officer at Castleford Tigers, discusses why both boys and girls are enrolling with the club’s College of Rugby League - Development Academy programme.

 “The number of students enrolled on the course has tripled since it first started a couple of years ago, it shows that the course is doing really well and we at the club are really pleased with it.
 It’s not just about the playing side of sport it includes all the aspects of sport; learning about coaching, analysis and much more.
 Taking place at the Mend-A-Hose Jungle means it allows access to coaches in a professional environment and allows different pathways and angles to get involved.”